jruydemir/recipes/sides/colcannon.md

 ===========
 1. In a large pot, cover potatoes and celery root with water and season generously with salt.
 Bring to a boil and cook until totally soft, 10 to 15 minutes.
 Drain and add to mixing bowl.
 2. Meanwhile, melt 4 tablespoons butter in a large pot.
 Add green onions and garlic and cook until beginning to soften and smell fragrant, about 2 minutes.
 Add shredded kale.
 Let cook 4 minutes, mixing often until kale wilts.
-3. Mash the potato mixture adding remaing butter, milk, and cream.
+3. Mash the potato mixture adding remaining butter, milk, and cream.
 Once smooth, add sauted vegetables and mix well.

 Notes
 =====